United States Innovation and Competition Act

 The United States Innovation and Competition Act of 2021 (USICA), formerly known as the Endless Frontier Act, was United States legislation sponsored by Senators Chuck Schumer (D-NY) and Todd Young (R-IN) authorizing $110 billion for basic and advanced technology research over a five-year period.
 Investment in basic and advanced research, commercialization, and education and training programs in artificial intelligence, semiconductors, quantum computing, advanced communications, biotechnology and advanced energy, amounts to $100 billion.
 Over $10 billion was authorized for appropriation to designate ten regional technology hubs and create a supply chain crisis-response program.
-The act is aimed at competing with China and to respond to US fears of an AI Cold War.
+The act was aimed at competing with China by bolstering American technology and manufacturing.

 A modified version of the bill became law on August 9, 2022, as the CHIPS and Science Act.

 Legislative history

 Before the full Senate vote, some Republican lawmakers such as Marco Rubio called for provisions that would prevent the allocation of grants to companies with financial ties to the People's Republic of China.
 Rubio's amendment to limit the Director of National Intelligence from issuing grants to companies invested in the People's Republic of China was tabled 55–40.
 On June 8, 2021, the USICA passed 68–32 in the Senate with bipartisan support.

 The America COMPETES Act of 2022 (H.R.4521) passed the House on February 4, 2022.
 The Senate passed an amended bill by substituting the text of H.R.4521 with the text of the USICA on March 28, 2022.
 A Senate and House conference was required to reconcile the differences.